José Gonzalo Rodríguez Gacha: Death

 At noon on December 15, 1989, twenty-two policemen (seventeen of whom were from the elite police) boarded the two artillery helicopters and flew over El Tesoro, a village between Coveñas and Tolú where the police were told that the target was hidden.
 By talking through a loudspeaker, the police demanded that Rodríguez Gacha surrender, but Gacha and his men, disguised as farm workers, waited for the police to withdraw.
 Still, the two helicopters kept flying over the zone.
 When the fugitives got an opportunity, they ran to a red truck parked near the village and drove away, and were pursued by the police.

 After several unsuccessful attempts to escape from the police, Freddy Gonzalo (armed with a 9 mm pistol), Gilberto Rendón and three other bodyguards got off the truck and, while running towards a group of trees, engaged in a shootout with one of the aircraft, during which two of the fugitives were killed by a burst of the helicopter-mounted machine gun.
 The helicopter then landed; 5 elite policemen engaged in another shootout with the remaining fugitives, two bodyguards and Freddy Gonzalo, eventually killing them.

 Meanwhile, the other helicopter was chasing the truck with Gacha and one of his men inside.
 When another police patrol appeared ahead on the road, Gacha and his bodyguard stopped the truck, got out of it and ran away into a banana plantation on the side of the road.
 The artillerymen opened fire to try to detect the fugitives's whereabouts on the plantation.
 Gacha, armed with a German submachine gun, slowed his pace when he tore his scalp while trying to get through a wire fence.
 Feeling cornered, he fired his submachine gun at the aircraft, which revealed his whereabouts.
 As a response, the police fired a burst of the helicopter-mounted machine gun at him, wounding him in one of his legs and making him fall.
 He was then shot in the face, killing him.
 His last bodyguard was killed shortly afterwards.

-Neighbours deduced from the sound of grenades and the damage to his face that El Mexicano had committed suicide by detonating a grenade against his head.
+Neighbours deduced from the sound of grenades and the damage to his face that El Mexicano had died by suicide by detonating a grenade against his head.
 However, police confirmed that he had died from a bullet, citing the destructive effect of a large-caliber bullet and the fact that El Mexicano's hands were not damaged, which would have been the case if he had detonated a grenade.